DataDog/hiring-engineers/answers.md

   config.vm.network "forwarded_port", guest: 5000, host: 5000
 ```

-I reloaded the VM via this updated Vagrantfile and got the Flask app up and running again.
+From there, I reloaded the VM via this updated Vagrantfile and got the Flask app up and running again.
 I still was hitting an error when trying to hit the app via the browser, but the error was different.
 Instead of connection refused, I was now getting connection reset which seemed promising.
 In reading through the [Flask quickstart](http://flask.pocoo.org/docs/0.12/quickstart/), I noticed the section about making the app/server Externally Visible.
 I tried running the flask command with the --host 0.0.0.0 tags as described but was still hitting the issue.
 Some more google'ing and clicking through the Flask pages led me [here](http://flask.pocoo.org/snippets/20/) where I found some samples of code where instead of app.run() they actually passed 0.0.0.0 and port name.
 I did the same in my sample application configuration and that was the Eureka moment that made it work.
 The ultimate irony is that only after figuring that out did I notice that the exercise page was updated to show this change to the sample flask application.
 I learned a very valuable lesson to always review the page to see any updates/changes made.  :(

 So after I confirmed that the app was running and I was getting expected responses, I started following the instructions in the APM section of my datadog trial account.
 I installed the ddtrace libraries and then ran the application via ddtrace-run to have the application automatically instrumented.
 I got the results below after starting the app and then hitting the URLs to get responses.
 ```